marshmallow-code/flask-smorest/docs/openapi.rst

 Use Swagger OAuth2 Authentication
 ---------------------------------

 Swagger can automatically redirect to OAuth2 URLs and retrieve a token for use as an Authentication Header.
 See the `Swagger OAuth2 Docs`_ for more information.
 Your redirect to supply to your OAuth provider will be ``{HOST}://{OPENAPI_URL_PREFIX}/{OPENAPI_SWAGGER_UI_PATH}/oauth2-redirect``.
-You can also specify the template URL for the redirect page directly with the ``SWAGGER_OAUTH_REDIRECT_TEMPLATE_URL`` config property.
-If not specified, it will default to ``https://raw.githubusercontent.com/swagger-api/swagger-ui/master/dist/oauth2-redirect.html``.
-An error in retrieving this will The code below is an example of what should be supplied as config to app in order to activate this feature.
+The code below is an example of what should be supplied as config to app in order to activate this feature.

 .. code-block:: python